chrishengler/twaddle/docs/basics.md

 where `<path>` is replaced by the path containing the [dictionaries](dictionaries.md) you wish to load

-To use Twaddle within a project of your own, you will need to create a `TwaddleRunner` object (imported from `twaddle.runner`), passing it the location of the folder containing the dictionary files you wish to use.
-Then give your sentences to its `run_sentence` method.
+To use Twaddle within a project of your own, you will need to [create a `TwaddleRunner` object](runner.md) (imported from `twaddle.runner`), passing it the location of the folder containing the dictionary files you wish to use.
+Then give your [Twaddle sentences](sentences.md) to its `run_sentence` method.

 For an extremely simple example, see the `__main__.py` file, which takes sentences as console input and prints the result: